 Phases 1 and 2: The Working Group agreed by full consensus that all 18 Phase 1 and 2 recommendations have already been implemented via previous work.

 Phase 3: The Working Group confirms that all of the Phase 3 recommendations are currently on schedule.
 There are 8 recommendations for which the Working Group is considering implementation charters, and which are likely to be implemented in the April-May timeframe.
 In addition, there are 7 recommendations that are on hold pending dependencies.
 In particular, the Working Group has combined recommendations 6, 33, with 36 and moved these to Phase 3 as these all relate to diversity and thus are pending the recommendations from the Cross-Community Working Group Work Stream 2 Diversity Sub Team recommendations.
 The Sub Team is finalizing its recommendations, which then will be taken into consideration by the Working Group to determine how they affect the implementation of recommendations 6, 33, and 36.
 In addition, although the implementation charter has been developed for recommendations 26, 27, 28, and 29, which relate to Statements of Interest, these may be affected by the General Data Protection Regulation so the charter is on hold pending guidance from ICANN.
-The current Work Plan envisions implementation of all Phase 3 recommendations by June 2018.
+The current Work Plan envisions implementation of all Phase 3 recommendations no later than the deadline of September 2018 as in the original timeline, but the goal is to try to complete the implementation earlier if possible.
 See the GNSO Review Working Group Wiki for an implementation summary and the current Work Plan.

 Timeline:

-The Working Group is confident that all of the recommendations will be implemented by not later than September 2018 as per the original timeline.
-However, should there be any issues that could interfere with completion of any recommendations by the deadline, the Working Group will notify the Organizational Effectiveness Committee of the ICANN Board of Directors as well as the Generic Names Supporting Organization (GNSO) Council.
+The Working Group is confident that all of the recommendations will be implemented by not later than September 2018 as per the original timeline in the Implementation Plan.
+However, should there be any issues that could interfere with completion of any recommendations by the deadline, the Working Group will notify the OEC of the ICANN Board of Directors as well as the GNSO Council.